aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/crossplane/compositions.md

 A Composition lets Crossplane know what to do when someone creates a Composite Resource.
 Each Composition creates a link between an XR and a set of one or more Managed Resources - when the XR is created, updated, or deleted the set of Managed Resources are created, updated or deleted accordingly.

-The following Composition provisions the managed resources `DBSubnetGroup`, `SecurityGroup` and `DBInstance`:
+The following Composition provisions the managed resources `DBSubnetGroup`, `SecurityGroup` and `DBInstance`

+The `DBInstance` is configure to auto generate the DB password, and store it in a Kubernetes secret with the name specified in the claim `spec.secret` in the same namespace as the claim.
+The location of the secret is specified by `masterUserPasswordSecretRef`.
+The DB username and endpoint values are stored in the same secret specified by `spec.writeConnectionSecretToRef`:

 ```file
 automation/controlplanes/crossplane/compositions/composition/composition.yaml